 What is chickenpox?

-Once you have had chickenpox, you will not catch it again from another person.
-Adults who get chickenpox may become very sick, so it's better to have chickenpox when you are a child, or prevent getting it by being vaccinated.
+Once you’ve had chickenpox, you won’t catch it again from another person.
+If you’re not vaccinated, you can get chickenpox at any age.
+Adults who get chickenpox may become very sick, so it's better to have chickenpox when you're a child, or prevent getting it by being vaccinated.

 How is chickenpox spread?